40% of consumers believe that cash will be obsolete in the next 2... | Channels for Pearson+

 1

 Step 1: Recognize that this is a binomial probability problem.
-The problem involves a fixed number of trials (n = 8), two possible outcomes (believe or do not believe), and a constant probability of success (p = 0.40).
-The random variable X represents the number of consumers who believe that cash will be obsolete in the next 20 years.
+The binomial distribution is used when there are a fixed number of trials (n), each trial has two possible outcomes (success or failure), the probability of success (p) is constant, and the trials are independent.

-Step 2: Define the probability mass function (PMF) for a binomial distribution.
-The formula is: P(X = k) = (n choose k) * p^k * (1-p)^(n-k), where 'n choose k' is the binomial coefficient, p is the probability of success, and k is the number of successes.
+Step 2: Identify the given values from the problem.
+Here, the number of trials (n) is 8, the probability of success (p) is 0.40 (40%), and the number of successes (x) we are interested in is 6.

 Verified video answer for a similar problem: